Marker, Craig D.

 Craig D. Marker

-Associate Professor and Chair, Department of Clinical Psychology
+Professor and Chair, Department of Clinical Psychology

-Dr. Craig Marker is an associate professor, Chair and Program Director of Clinical Psychology.
+Dr. Craig Marker is Professor, Chair and Program Director of Clinical Psychology.
 He received his PhD and MS in clinical psychology from Rosalind Franklin University and a postdoctoral respecialization in quantitative methods from the University of Virginia.
 He received a MS in Counseling Psychology from Western Michigan University and a BS in psychology from Grand Valley State University.
 He also completed a postdoctoral fellowship at the University of Florida.

 Dr. Marker conducts research on anxiety and increasing healthy behaviors.
 He has published over 50 articles in peer-reviewed journals and written a text on Generalized Anxiety Disorder.

 Dr. Marker is an active member of the Association for Behavioral and Cognitive Therapies and the Association for Psychological Science.
 He has been involved with numerous grants from the NIH.